Lo is one of the most versatile words in the Spanish language.

 English: The thing about yesterday was an accident.

 Español: Lo de ayer fue un accidente.

-Note that a more natural translation of the last example to English might be “the thing that happened yesterday…”, which you may want to translate to Spanish as “lo que pasó ayer“.
-Both “lo que pasó ayer” and “lo de ayer” work in this example.
-But, “lo de ayer” is more broad and more common.
+Note that a more natural translation of the last example to English might be “the thing that happened yesterday…”, which you can also translate into Spanish as “lo que pasó ayer“.

 Lo mejor vs el mejor vs la mejor

 After the 4 main uses of lo, I’m going to finish this article with two mistakes we often see Spanish students make.

 In this section, I’m going to use the Spanish adjective mejor (best) in all of the examples for simplicity.